microsoft/vscode-docs/docs/getstarted/settings.md

   // Controls how to open items in trees and lists using the mouse (if supported).
 Set to `singleClick` to open items with a single mouse click and `doubleClick` to only open via mouse double click.
 For parents with children in trees, this setting will control if a single click expands the parent or a double click.
 Note that some trees and lists might choose to ignore this setting if it is not applicable.
   "workbench.list.openMode": "singleClick",

-  // Controls the default location of the panel.
+  // Controls the default location of the panel (terminal, debug console, output, problems).
 It can either show at the bottom or on the right of the workbench.
   "workbench.panel.defaultLocation": "bottom",

   // Controls if Quick Open should close automatically once it loses focus.